Azure-Samples/azure-health-data-and-ai-samples/samples/smartonfhir-oncg10-consolidated/docs/deployment.md

 1. [Create the Auth Context Frontend App Registration.
 Use the instructions here](./ad-apps/auth-context-frontend-app-registration.md).
 Record the application id and application url for later.

-1. If you are using B2C, the client application must be created in the B2C tenant before beginning the sample deployment.
-You will need the Application ID for the deployment process.
-Refer to the [Create Inferno Standalone Patient App](./ad-apps/inferno-test-app-registration.md) section for detailed instructions on how to create the application.
-If you are using Entra ID, this step is not required at this time.

 1. Set the deployment environment configuration as below
     - **Common configurations for all IDPs** (*Irrespective of IDP choosen*)
         ```